-- (1) Represents an average of Exelon's 2022 and 2023 actuals per S&P and Moody's published reports. - (2) 2024-2027 average internal estimate based on S&P and Moody's methodology, respectively. - 3) With the tax repairs deduction, Corporate Alternative Minimum Tax (CAMT) would be fully mitigated, resulting in a ~0.5% increase to the 2024 2027 average credit metric at both S&P and Moody's.
-Without tax repairs deduction, CAMT cash impact expected to result in 2024-2027 average at the high end of range. - 4) S&P and Moody's downgrade thresholds based on their published reports for Exelon Corp. - (5) Current senior unsecured ratings for Exelon and BGE and current senior secured ratings for ComEd, PECO, ACE, DPL, and Pepco.
+- (1) Represents an average of Exelon's 2022 actuals per S&P and Moody's published reports and 2023 internal estimates. - (2) 2024-2027 average internal estimate based on S&P and Moody's methodology, respectively. - 3) With the tax repairs deduction, Corporate Alternative Minimum Tax (CAMT) would be fully mitigated, resulting in a ~0.5% increase to the 2024 2027 average credit metric at both S&P and Moody's. - 4) S&P and Moody's downgrade thresholds based on their published reports for Exelon Corp. - 5) Current senior unsecured ratings for Exelon and BGE and current senior secured ratings for ComEd, PECO, ACE, DPL, and Pepco.